JDN89/h2m/README.md

 ## DONE

+- [x] converter test outputs UNKNOWN token?
+- [x] read about type keyword, slices and arrays in go.
+Because I forgot the details of the go reference I read before. allready added the references.
 - [x] use trie like data structure in lexer (see todo)
 - [x] fix anchor tag token not recognized -> dummy it's not in convertTokenToString
 - [x] Get the content out of the h1 tag